 #6: Put Some Money Behind Promoting Your Video on Social

-A lot of the tips so far have been wallet-friendly, but now it’s time to scrape out the quarters from the bottom of your backpack and put some cash behind your video marketing strategy.
+A lot of the tips so far have been wallet-friendly (for more wallet-friendly video help, check out this post on how to create at-home DIY marketing videos), but now it’s time to scrape out the quarters from the bottom of your backpack and put some cash behind your video marketing strategy.